M.S. in Nursing (MSN)

 Learn more about our Health Care Partner Discount Program.

-The Nursing programs at Stockton University adhere to policies required by clinical affiliates where student clinical learning experiences occur.
-Since clinical affiliates require criminal background checks (CBC), urine drug screenings (UDS), and current vaccinations for all students coming to their facility, all nursing students will conform to the following policy mandates.
+The Nursing Program at Stockton University adheres to policies required by clinical affiliates where student clinical learning experiences occur.
+Since clinical affiliates require criminal background checks (CBC), urine drug screenings, and current vaccinations for all students coming to their facility, all nursing students will conform to the following policy mandates.
 Students are responsible for all costs related to the mandatory requirements.
-Students entering the MSN program must be able to pass a criminal background check and a 10-panel urine drug screen.
+Students entering the Nursing Program must be able to pass a criminal background check and a 10-panel urine drug screen.

-All documents (Criminal Background Check reports) must be received by the graduate nursing Clinical Placement Specialist or Program Chair by the designated due dates or the student will be dropped from nursing classes and cannot be guaranteed a clinical placement.
+All Criminal Background Check reports must be received by the Nursing Clinical Placement Specialist or Program Chair by the designated due dates or the student will be dropped from nursing classes and cannot be guaranteed a clinical placement.

-- Results of the Criminal Background Check will be valid for two years, unless there is reason to initiate another check or if the clinical facility requires annual or more frequent screening.
+- Results of the Criminal Background Check (CBC) will be valid for one year, unless there is reason to initiate another check or if the facility requires more frequent screening.

-- Students must use CERTIPHI to register for the screening.
+- Students must use the university approved vendor for the CBC.
 No other results will be accepted.
-Information to access CERTIPHI will be provided by the Clinical Placement Specialist or Chair.
+Information to access the screening will be provided by the Nursing Clinical Placement Specialist.

 - History of the following infractions will disqualify an accepted student from enrollment